unknownhad/Himanshu-Home/content/posts/27-08-2026-resume-snowlight-vshell.md

 ## stage 1: a Go loader with trust issues

 The first executable is a 5,073,728-byte, 32-bit Go binary built with Go 1.22.0 for Windows `386`, with `CGO_ENABLED=0`, a zeroed linker timestamp and a nominal Kingsoft signature that fails validation with `HashMismatch`.
-Its internal project name is `pdfrehuai`, and unlike the final payload it left useful symbols and source paths behind:
+Its internal project name is `pdfrehuai` and unlike the final payload it left useful symbols and source paths behind:

 ```text
 pdfrehuai/sandbox.AntiWeibu